rust-lang/reference/src/abi.md

 r[abi.compatibility.simd-abi]
 A type has *simd abi requirements* if:
-* It is a type declared with the standard-library repr-attrbute `simd`,
+* It is a type declared with the standard-library repr-attribute `simd`, or
 * It is a aggregate type[^1], which has a type with *simd abi requirements* as a field.

 > [!NOTE]